 - Educational and Training Vouchers for current and former foster care youth; and/or

 - scholarships and loan repayment through the Department of Health and Human Services’ Indian Health Service, National Institutes of Health, and National Health Service Corps.

-The U.S. Department of Education awards about $150 billion a year in grants, work-study funds, and low-interest loans to more than 15 million students.
+The U.S. Department of Education awards more than $120 billion a year in grants, work-study funds, and loans to more than 13 million students.
 Federal student aid covers such expenses as tuition and fees, room and board, books and supplies, and transportation.
 Aid also can help pay for other related expenses, such as a computer and dependent care.
 Thousands of schools across the country participate in the federal student aid programs; ask the schools you’re interested in whether they do!

 Federal student aid includes: